amrilazhar/User-API-SC/README.md

 PORT=<app port>
 DEFAULT_PASSWORD = <default password for register user>
 ```
-and then we can start build the image using `docker build` command, and push the image to docker hub or google cloud platform.
+and then run npm install command `npm install`. after that we can start build the image using `docker build` command, and push the image to docker hub or google cloud platform.
 Or we can inserted the `Environment Variables` needed in GKE directly (Workloads -> Deployment -> Environment Variables).

 ## Credentials Account Info